dirtman/ibapi/doc/txt:delete.md

 - -f &lt;filename>, --filename=&lt;filename>:

-    Specify a filename containing a list of PTR records to delete.
+    Specify a filename containing a list of TXT records to delete.
-    Each line should contain a hostname and optionally an IP address, in either order, separated by one or more spaces.
+    Each line should contain a hostname and optionally a TXT value, separated by one or more spaces.
     Blank lines and lines beginning with "#" are ignored, as is anything on a line following a "#".

+- -m, --multiple:

+    If only a name is specified (no TXT value is specified), allow deletion of multiple records if multiple records are found for the specified name.
+    This option has no effect if both the name and data value are specified.

 ## OPTIONS - API Options